 This test is not offered as a screening or confirmatory test for blood donor specimens.

-Reactive result of this assay does not differentiate among reactivity with HIV-1 p21 antigen, HIV-1 antibody, and HIV-2 antibody.
+Reactive result of this assay does not differentiate among reactivity with HIV-1 p24 antigen, HIV-1 antibody, and HIV-2 antibody.

 Negative serologic or molecular HIV screening test results should be evaluated with caution in patients with clinical symptoms and/or a history of high-risk behavior for HIV infection.
 Repeat testing in 1 to 2 months is recommended in these at-risk individuals.

-Screening, supplemental or confirmatory serologic tests for HIV-1 or HIV-2 antibodies cannot distinguish between active neonatal HIV infection and passive transfer of maternal HIV antibodies in infants during the postnatal period (up to 18 months).
-Diagnosis of HIV infection in newborns and infants up to 18 months should be made by virologic tests, such as detection of HIV RNA (HIVQU / HIV-1 RNA Quantification, Plasma) or HIV proviral DNA (PHIV / HIV-1 Proviral DNA Qualitative Detection by PCR, Blood).
+Screening, supplemental or confirmatory serologic tests for HIV-1 or HIV-2 antibodies cannot distinguish between active neonatal HIV infection and passive transfer of maternal HIV antibodies in infants during the postnatal period (up to 2 years old).
+Diagnosis of HIV infection in newborns and infants up to 2 years old should be made by virologic tests, such as detection of HIV-1 DNA and RNA (HIVP / HIV-1 DNA and RNA Qualitative Detection by PCR, Plasma) or HIV-1 RNA (HIVDQ / HIV-1 RNA Detection and Quantification, Plasma).